 TinkerMill currently has a wide variety of rapid prototyping capabilities, including:

 The stained glass shop is in the main building, in the middle of the large work area.
 It’s hard to miss if you’re in the big, main room!

 Our shop is open to TinkerMill members and non-members alike.
 Non-members are welcome to use the shop but must be accompanied by a member.
-To ensure safety and proper equipment usage, the computerized embroidery machines, industrial sewing machines, and the heat press require training before use.
+The computerized embroidery machines, industrial sewing machines, and the heat press require training before use.
 The home sewing machines, sergers, and all hand tools are available for anyone to use at any time.
-The shop is open to TinkerMill members 24×7 and to non-members whenever a member is present.
-To find certification classes, check the TinkerMill Meetup calendar or contact a shop captain if you need a class that is not currently scheduled.

 The welding station at TinkerMill is located in the back bay area.
 We have a MIG, a TIG and a plasma cutter